Mytown (album)

 Mytown is the only studio album released by Irish boy band Mytown.
 The debut album was the only album released by the band before their break-up in 2001, with two of its members (Danny O'Donoghue and Mark Sheehan) later going on to form the alternative rock band The Script.
-Four singles were released from the album: "Do It Like This", which was only released in Ireland, "Body Bumpin'", which was only released in the United States, "Now That I Found You", which was only released in the United States and Australia, and "Party All Night".
+Four singles were released from the album: "Do It Like This", which was only released in Ireland, "Body Bumpin'", which was only released in the United States, a cover of Terri Clark's 1998 country music hit "Now That I Found You", which was only released in the United States and Australia, and "Party All Night".
 Only the latter of these reached the UK Singles Chart, peaking at No.22.
 Although the album was planned for release internationally, both the British and Irish releases never saw the light of day; and the album was only released in the United States, Canada and Australia.
+The album also includes a cover of Wham!'s 1984 hit "Everything She Wants".